uozuAho/yatzyTopDown/dev_log/red_green_refactor_log/999_conclusion.md

 - test coverage, eg. unit testing corner cases

 **Not good for**
-- code 'churn' - harder for teams to do top-down TDD?
+- code 'churn' - is it harder for teams to do top-down TDD?

 **Other notes**
-- There's a surprising amount of work to get the walking skeleton running and passing the first test
+- There's often a surprising amount of work to get the walking skeleton running and passing the first test

 **Future work**